My Technology Stack

 Ulysses for writing reports, the words of which must (unfortunately) later be wrangled into a standardised Word template.

-DEVONthink Pro for capturing any random bit of information that may prove to be useful in the future, and allowing me to later summon that information at will, making me look smart.
+DEVONthink Pro for Mac and DEVONthink to Go for iOS to capture and archive randoms information that may prove useful in the future, and allowing me to later summon that information at will, making me look smart.
+I’ve given up on Bear in favour of using DEVONthink for note-taking as well.

 OmniFocus for managing every single element of my working (and personal) life.
 Without this app, I’d be lost.

-MacBook Pro 13″ late 2013 which is getting a bit long in tooth, but is generally able to do everything I need from it.
+MacBook Pro 13″ late 2013 which is getting a bit long in tooth, but is generally able to do everything I need from it (and it has a full range of ports!).
 I plug this into a 27″ (non-retina) Cinema Display at my desk.
 I have no temptation to upgrade to a new laptop because I really don’t like the direction that Apple has taken its MacBook Pro lineup.
 I think my next Mac will be an iMac.

 iPad Pro 10.5”, which I love to use.
 It’s just a joy, and I wish I could use it for every element of my work.